caseyg/awesome/TOPICS.md

 ## vertical-tabs

 *   [oxdc/obsidian-vertical-tabs](https://github.com/oxdc/obsidian-vertical-tabs) - An Obsidian plugin that displays open tabs vertically, allowing users to group and organize tabs for a better navigation experience.

-## data-science

-*   [pymupdf/PyMuPDF](https://github.com/pymupdf/PyMuPDF) - PyMuPDF is a high performance Python library for data extraction, analysis, conversion & manipulation of PDF (and other) documents.

-*   [biolab/orange3](https://github.com/biolab/orange3) - 🍊 :bar\_chart: :bulb: Orange: Interactive data analysis

-*   [gradio-app/gradio](https://github.com/gradio-app/gradio) - Build and share delightful machine learning apps, all in Python. 🌟 Star to support our work!

-*   [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.

-*   [apache/airflow](https://github.com/apache/airflow) - Apache Airflow - A platform to programmatically author, schedule, and monitor workflows

-*   [great-expectations/great\_expectations](https://github.com/great-expectations/great_expectations) - Always know what to expect from your data.

-*   [dagster-io/dagster](https://github.com/dagster-io/dagster) - An orchestration platform for the development, production, and observation of data assets.

-*   [apache/superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform

-*   [huridocs/uwazi](https://github.com/huridocs/uwazi) - Uwazi is a web-based, open-source solution for building and sharing document collections

-*   [OpenRefine/OpenRefine](https://github.com/OpenRefine/OpenRefine) - OpenRefine is a free, open source power tool for working with messy data and improving it

 ## epub